hm-lang/core/proposals/README.md

 is being constructed.
 If any `:` or `;` are encountered in what otherwise might be a line-continued array, we assume we're creating an object/map.
 If the line after an open parenthesis is at +2 indent, then we assume we are just continuing the line and not creating an array.
+Note that operators besides parentheses *are ignored* for determining the indent, so typical practice is to tab to the operator then tab to the number/symbol you need for continuing a line.

 ```
 SomeVariable := someVeryLongFunctionNameBecauseItIsGoodToBeSpecific(10)
     +   3             # indent at +2 ensures that 3 is added into SomeVariable.
-        - OtherVariable # don't keep indenting +2, keep at +2 from original.
+    -   OtherVariable # don't keep adding more indents, keep at +2 from original.

 ArrayVariable := [
     # Array elements are at indent +1 from an open parenthesis, trailing commas optional: